 Research data is an important and valuable resource.
-However if data is not correctly preserved, it can be lost; and if not correctly managed, it can be missed, manipulated, or altered.
+When data is not correctly preserved and managed, it can be lost or altered.

 Findable